SUMA Summer School "From raw materials to sustainable business"

 We invite researchers from academia and industry who want to go beyond the technical aspects of research and who want to discover how a great idea can evolve to an actual product or service in society.
 Bachelor and Master students, and PhD and postdoctoral researchers who want to broaden their view with an economic, environmental, social, industrial and commercial perspective.

-EIT Raw Materials SUMA Master programmes in collaboration with EU H2020 MSCA-ETNs NEW-MINE & SOCRATES.
+INP Grenoble and EIT Raw Materials SUMA Master programmes

-The Summer School starts on Monday 10/09 at 9h00 in Novotel Leuven, 5′ walking distance from the railway station.
+The Summer School starts on Monday 09/09 at 9h00 at INP Grenoble.
 Courses take place from 9h-12h30 and from 13h30 till 17h00 with a short break in the mornings and afternoon.
-On Wednesday 12/09, the summer school ends after lunch.
+On Friday, 13/09, the summer school ends with an official reception in the afternoon.

 Summer school dinner

-A summer school dinner will be offered on Tuesday 11 September in the city center of Leuven.
+A summer school dinner will be offered on Wednesday 11 September in the city center of Grenoble.

-The Summer School is organised by the EIT RawMaterials project IMAGINE in collaboration with the EU H2020 MSCA-ETNs NEW-MINE & SOCRATES.
-Further support is provided by SIM² KU Leuven, EURELCO and the Arenberg Doctoral School.
-Should you have any further question, please contact the project manager Piet Wostyn.
+The Summer School is organised by the EIT RawMaterials project IMAGINE.
+Should you have any further question, please contact the education manager Katarzyna Janusz.

 Participants from the European Economic Area are expected to travel with their European Health Insurance Card (EHIC); participants from outside the EEA will be registered at the university (costs are covered).
 Those persons needing an official invitation letter in order to obtain a visa to attend the summer school may contact us specifying the necessary details.
 The letter of invitation does not financially obligate the summer school organisers in any way.